 America’s Manifest Destiny was the beginning of the end for several hundred thousand Native Americans and millions of buffalo.

-Manifest Destiny is one of the most misunderstood phrases on the Internet.
-The phrase, Manifest Destiny, expresses the belief that the United States was divinely inspired to spread democracy and freedom across North America.
-Manifest Destiny was the "catch-phrase" used to justify the United States territorial expansion to the Pacific Ocean.
-The phrase Manifest Destiny was coined in 1844 by New York journalist John L. O'Sullivan in his magazine the Democratic Review.
+Manifest Destiny was a “catch-phrase” to justify the United States territorial expansion to the Pacific Ocean.
+The phrase Manifest Destiny was coined in 1844 by New York journalist John L. O’Sullivan in his magazine the Democratic Review.
+One of the most misunderstood phrases on the Internet, Manifest Destiny expresses the belief that the United States was divinely inspired to spread democracy and freedom across North America.

 There have been many requests for copies of pictures from the website.
 The best website pictures, and others from Jackson Hole, Yellowstone, and Star Valley, Wyoming, have been put on a CD.
 The pictures make beautiful screensavers, or can be used as a slide show in Windows XP.
 When ordering Mountains of Stone, request the CD and I will send it free with the book.
 The Winds of Change CD contains different pictures than those on the Mountains of Stone CD.
 To view a representative sample of the pictures on the CDs, click on…